DataDog/hiring-engineers/answers.md

 ## Visualizing Data:

-## Utilize the Datadog API to create a Timeboard that contains:
+## Utilize the Datadog API to create a Timeboard:

 I setup my Dogshell so that I can interact with the datadogAPI via my terminal I made a timeboard using the Dashboard GUI to just figure out what the graphs could look like:
 ![gui timeboard result](./screenshots/section2/timeboard/gui_timeboard_result.png)